jeremyfelt/Custom-Posts-Per-Page/wp_readme.txt

 1. An overview of the Custom Posts Per Page settings screen.

 == Changelog ==
+= 1.3 =
+* **New** - Added options to control first page vs subsequent pages for all views.
+* Cleaned up handling of option initialization upon activation.
+* Cleaned up handling of option validation

 = 1.2.2 =
 * Undefined index headers may have been output on some servers, causing a small error in WordPress upon activation.
 Resolved.